cchauve/ARETE_Efaecalis/README.md

 McMaster: data and results of the analysis from McMaster

-HyAsP: running HyAsP with defaults options using the RefSeq 203 databases
+HyAsP_17082020: running HyAsP with defaults options using the RefSeq 203 databases